mjvh80/SymWin/README.md

 - clone this repository
 - run build.cmd or use Visual Studio

+### Configuring Custim Symbols

+Right-clicking on the SymWin tray icon and selecting `Configure Symbols` opens the dialog.

+- Either type the key while the dropdown is selected, or select the appopriate key from the dropdown
+- Add the character you want to add on that key to the end of both boxes (_one is for each case: e.g. é or É_)
+  - To assign more than one character to a key, just add each character one after another (_e.g. type äå for ä and å_)

 Todo:
 -----
 - SymWin does not activate the popup window when the keyboard is used which makes the application appear within the application the user is currently working in.
 This does *not*, however, work when the mouse is used (the target application loses focus for a second).
 I don't currently know how to prevent this.
 Any help is appreciated.